godaddy/javascript/README.md

 - [`eslint-config-godaddy`]: Base configuration for _non-React_, ES6 JavaScript applications
 - [`eslint-config-godaddy-react`]: Configuration for ES6 React JavaScript applications
-- [`eslint-config-godaddy-es5`]: Configuration for React _and_ non-React ES5 JavaScript applications.
+- [`eslint-config-godaddy-es5`]: Configuration for React _and_ non-React ES5 JavaScript applications
+- [`eslint-config-godaddy-react-flow`]: Configuration for ES6 React JavaScript applications using Flow

 There are many useful features: